• Skip to main content

 • Add the wheat flour to a heavy-bottomed saucepan and toast over low to medium heat, stirring constantly until golden brown.
 Approximately 10 minutes.
 Remove from heat and keep aside.

-• Stir the ground spices into the toasted flour.
-Add the date paste, melted butter and rose water.
+• Add the date paste, melted butter and rose water.
 Using your clean hands, thoroughly mix without any traces of flour.

 • Add back to the pan and cook for 2-3 minutes to soften the mixture to warm.
 Use a wooden spatula to keep breaking the lumps.